Azure/Industrial-IoT/docs/modules/publisher.md

   *Exceptions:* a response corresponding to an exception will be returned if:

-  - request payload contains an endpoint (DataSet) that is not present in publisher configuration.
+  - request payload contains an endpoint (DataSet) that is not present in publisher configuration
-  - request payload contains a node that is not present in publisher configuration.
+  - request payload contains a node that is not present in publisher configuration

   *Example:*

 #### **UnpublishAllNodes_V1**

-*TODO: add description*

-  *Request:*
+UnpublishAllNodes method enables a client to remove all the nodes from a previously configured DataSetWriter.
+The DataSetWriter entity will be completely removed from the configuration storage.

+  *Request:* follows strictly the request payload schema as described above, the OpcNodes attribute should be excluded.

   *Response:*

-  *Exceptions:*
+  *Exceptions:* a response corresponding to an exception will be returned if:

+- request payload contains an endpoint (DataSet) that is not present in publisher configuration
+- request payload contains OpcNodes

  *Example:*

+> *Method Name:* `UnpublishAllNodes_V1`
+>
+> *Payload*:
+>
+> ```json
+> {
+>     "EndpointUrl": "opc.tcp://opcplc:50000",
+>     "DataSetWriterGroup": "Server0",
+>     "DataSetWriterId": "Device0",
+>     "DataSetPublishingInterval": 5000
+> }
+> ```
+>
+> *Response:*
+>
+> ```json
+> [
+>     "Unpublishing all nodes succeeded for EndpointUrl: opc.tcp://opcplc:50000/"
+> ]
+> ```

+####

 #### **GetConfiguredEndpoints_V1**